lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONInterface.md

 - `keyType`: Types that determine how the values should be interpreted.
 Valid types are:
     - `Singleton`: A single key value store.
     - `Array`: Determines that the value of this key is the array length, and subsequent keys exist consisting of `bytes16(keyHash) + uint128(arrayElementIndex)`.
-- `value`: The content in the returned value.
+- `valueContent`: The content in the returned value.
 Valid values are:
     - `String`: The content is a generic UTF8 string.
     - `Address`: The content is an address.
     - `Keccak256`: The content is an keccak256 32 bytes hash.